SilentCircle/silent-phone-android/README.md

 ## Introduction

 This repository contains the sources for Silent Circle's Silent Phone for Android project.
-Using these sources and the the instructions that follow, you should be able to build a Silent Phone APK that can be installed and run on an Android device.
+Using these sources and the instructions that follow, you will be able to build a Silent Phone APK that can be installed on an Android device and with a Silent Circle subscripion be able to make secure encrypted calls.

 ### What's New In This Version
-- These instructions have been updated with details about the build environment, to make it easier for those who want to build the APK from source.
-- These sources are for the version 1.6.5 project, which was the version of the project that was shipping at the time we started building this commit.
+- These sources are for the version 1.8.1 project, which was the version of the project that was shipping at the time we started building this commit.

-### Coming "Soon"
-- We will update these sources to the currently shipping Silent Phone 1.6.6 release.
-- Beyond the 1.6.6 release we will switch to using gradle as the build tool.
+- New for this release the build uses the Gradle build system.

 ### Overview